Searching for the best things to do in Bratislava?

 Take a walk from Bratislava along the River Danube for some exercise.
 Stop and stroll the promenade along the Danube.

-Take a few minutes to have a picnic, or grab lunch at one of the many local establishments along your walk.
+Take a few minutes to picnic, or grab lunch at one of the many local establishments along your walk.

 Packing Tips When Traveling To Europe